SnapGames/GDJ110/README.md

 ### Goal

 Propose an intepretation of the famous ParticleSystem game engine pattern to add special effects capabilities to the core.
 This will implement Rain effect.
+It's also integrate a new Option item to choose the default game language.

 ## Compile